 In this post, we’ll tell you how to clean your headphones to ensure maximum sound clarity and make them squeaky clean.

 To begin the cleaning process, take a few cotton pads or earbuds.
 The earbuds will come in handy when you’re trying to clean the hard-to-reach spots, as they can easily squeeze through without damaging the headphones in any way.

 Cotton is gentle to use and isn’t coarse, so you won’t need to worry about it tugging at your headphones.

 Now, as your cleaning agent, use an alcohol-free solution.
 It won’t harm the polish of your headphones, and neither will it damage or irritate your skin even if a small quantity of the solution remains on the headphones after cleaning.

 Alternatively, you could use baby wipes or mix a few drops of a mild body wash or soap solution in cold or mildly warm water.
 Do not use hot water!

-While some people prefer using more concentrated cleaning agents such as hydrogen peroxide, for example, our team of experts does not recommend it.
+While some people prefer using more concentrated cleaning agents, such as hydrogen peroxide, our team of experts does not recommend it.
 The reason being so that it’s a strong agent and can harm or wear off the paint and polishing on your headphones, giving them a very odd appearance.
 You don’t want to be walking around wearing headphones with splotches of paint wiped off!
 Having said that, people with sensitive skin may develop discomfort when using hydrogen peroxide, and since the headphones will touch your ears and face, we recommend staying away from it.